moller-g-peter/Dungeons_and_dragons/README.md

 Changelog:
 ---------

-* Cpu-player function is not ativated thus only one player is available during combat.
+* Cpu-player function is not activated thus only one player is available during combat.

+* Code for randomization of cpu-characters name exists but not activated

 * 'Challenges' as mentioned in Thomas' and Hugo's syntax is here named as 'Antagonists' (Challenges = Antagonists).

 * 'Tools' mentioned in Thomas' and Hugo's syntax is here named as 'Items' (Tools = Items).

+* No items are available at the moment.